 I have been asked to say more about fogging – a safe experiment I often mention in my day-to-day work.
-It is a useful style of communication and I can fit it in, here, to the broader topic of experimenting with assertiveness.
+It is a useful style of communication and I can fit it in, here, along with the broader topic of assertiveness.

 Another fogging device is simply to thank some-one for their comment.
 This is not as easy as it sounds,.
 If I feel criticised, then it easy to be ironic or sarcastic with my ‘thank you’ response!
 Therefore, it helps to add something: for example, “thank you for telling me [summarise what they told you].
 What would you say I could do about that?”

 Fogging comes out of the Neuro-linguistic Programming (NLP) school and is a practical strategy used in assertiveness training.
 Let me present a few ideas around assertiveness, followed by some practical strategies you might consider – from everyday situations.

 Assertiveness is an often misunderstood notion.
 Sometimes it is seen as ‘standing up for myself …. but in an aggressive fashion‘.
 This is not assertiveness and let me say more about differences between aggression, passivity and assertiveness

 These three different ways of behaving tells us a lot about how we go about getting our needs met.
 Each is a different strategy, even though most of us have a ‘favourite’ we are likely to use more than another.